ir0n1c/oklomsy-truth/README.md

 Update: just noticed that I told him what it has come down to, and he was like "lol k fine", like WTF oklomsy?
 <br><img src="wtfoklomsywhy.PNG" style="width: 15vw;">

+Update 2: I just noticed a few minutes before he replied the above he liked a tweet that said something along the lines of: I mispronounce "americans" as "mostly dumbasses" and that's ok!
+Well I "mispronounce Oklomsy" as "a fuckaroo."

 Note to self: his username is Penguinitis#7895.
 Do not talk to this jerk since he won't talk to you.